thescriptninja/thescriptninja.github.io/_posts/2020-11-30-CDC-Internship-Process-2020-Cisco.md

 ### Conclusion
 Looking back on that entire ordeal 2 months later, it seems rather foolish that I had got myself so worked up.
 I feel like I would have fared better without all that tension.
 A few general and specific things I learned through this process:
 1. The hardest thing to do in pressured situations is to maintain objectivity and the sense of calm that comes along with it.
 An effort must be made consciously to be objective and to maintain a certain level of aloofness towards everything.
-This would probably give you a competitive edge.
-I have tried meditation for this and it works, trust me.
+This would probably produce a competitive edge.
 2. Peer pressure should be harnessed to fuel motivation.
 Too much can affect you negatively.
 3. Biases do exist everywhere and for whatever reasons, the world isn’t a fair place for everyone.
 The key lies in saving the energy spent on complaining and focusing on the things you can control.
 4. Branch matters more than people assume (this is a hard truth).
 CG matters, but less than what people assume (a 7.5+ CGPA is a safe place to be for most cases).